Annibale Maria di Francia: Daughters of Divine Zeal

-Seven Archangels

-Francia revealed and prayed the Seven Archangels with the names that are not recognized by the Roman Catholic Church (Jegudiel, Gabriel, Selaphiel, Michael, Uriel, Raphael, and Barachiel).

-Death and canonization
+Death

-On June 1, 1927, Saint Hannibal died in Messina.
-As soon as the people heard the news of his death they began to say: "Let us go to see the sleeping saint".
-A few days before the Blessed Virgin Mary had appeared to him and assured him of Her protection, a vision to reward his tender devotion toward him.
+On 1 June 1927 Saint Hannibal died in Messina.
+As soon as the people heard the news of his death they began to say: "Let us go to see the sleeping saint."
+A few days before the Blessed Virgin Mary was said to have appeared to him and assured him of her protection, a vision to reward his devotion toward her.

 Newspapers of the entire region reported with pictures and articles of the funeral and burial.
-Crowds of thousands came to mourn his passing away.
-Local authorities quickly released the permit allowing that his body be buried in the church of the "Evangelical Rogation" which Francia himself had built in Messina.
-It is the only church in the world dedicated to the Gospel's passage: "Pray therefore the Lord of the Harvest".
-Many of his contemporaries, and among them Luigi Orione, requested that a formal Cause for Canonization be promptly started.
-But World War II put a temporary stop to the undertaking.
+Crowds of thousands came to mourn his death.
+Local authorities quickly released the permit allowing that his body be buried in the Shrine of the Evangelical Rogation which Di Francia himself had built in Messina and wanted to be dedicated to the Gospel's command: "Pray therefore the Lord of the Harvest to send workers into his harvest."

+Beatification and canonisation

+Many of his contemporaries, and among them Luigi Orione, requested that a formal cause for canonization be promptly started, but World War II put a temporary stop to the undertaking.

-On April 21, 1945, the information stage of the process for Canonization began with the "Diocesan Investigations".
-All the writings of Saint Hannibal (62 volumes) were examined by a Special Committee of Theologians.
-In 1979 the Congress of Cardinals voted to begin the formal Cause for Canonization which officially began in Messina on March 8, 1980, at the same time the Eccliastical Tribunal set up a Committee of Historians.
+On 21 April 1945 the information stage of the process for Canonization began with the Diocesan investigations.
+All the writings of Di Francia (62 volumes) were examined by a committee of theologians.
+The process was opened on 14 November 1952, granting Di Francia the title of a Servant of God.
+In 1979 the Congress of Cardinals voted to begin the formal cause for beatification which began in Messina on 8 March 1980; at the same time the ecclesiastical tribunal set up a committee of historians.

-On December 21, 1989, Pope John Paul II promulgated the Decree on the "Heroic Virtues of the Servant of God".

-To proceed with the Cause of Canonization, a sign of God, a miracle was needed.
-On June 30, 1990, the Medical Commission of the Congregation for the Causes of Saints unanimously agreed that the case of Gleida Danese - a young Brazilian girl who was doomed to die because of the rupture of the aorta but who suddenly recovered - had no possible medical explanation.
-Both the Commission of Theologians on July 14, 1990, and then the Congress of Cardinals and Bishops on July 27, 1990, unanimously agreed upon the miraculous recovery of the girl and found that it was to be attributed to the intercession of the Servant of God, Hannibal Di Francia.
-Francia was beatified on 7 October 1990 by Pope John Paul II.

-He was canonized on May 16, 2004, by Pope John Paul II.
+On 21 December 1989 Pope John Paul II promulgated the Decree on the heroic virtue of the Servant of God.
+On 30 June 1990, the medical commission of the Congregation for the Causes of Saints agreed that the case of Gleida Danese, a Brazilian girl who was doomed to die because of the rupture of the aorta but who suddenly recovered, had no possible medical explanation.
+Both the commission of theologians and the Congress of Cardinals and Bishops in July 1990 agreed upon the miraculous recovery of the girl and found that it was to be attributed to the intercession of the Hannibal Di Francia.
+Di Francia was beatified on 7 October 1990 by Pope John Paul II.
+He was canonised on 16 May 2004 by Pope John Paul II.